QiQiZhao/Five_Chess_BY_GO/README.md

 # FiveChess
- recode FiveChess I used to code through GO language
+ Recode FiveChess I used to code through GO language, And for convenience, I simplied the part of chess type judgement.